Mark Esper: Senate confirmation

-Dr. Mark T. Esper testifies before the Senate Armed Services committee on July 16, 2019, for his nomination to become Secretary of Defense.
+Mark T. Esper testifies before the Senate Armed Services committee on July 16, 2019, for his nomination to become Secretary of Defense.
 Days later the Senate confirmed him by a 90–8 vote.

 Esper appeared before the Senate Armed Services Committee on July 16, 2019.
 During his testimony, Esper stated that implementing the National Defense Strategy, with an emphasis on China then Russia, would be his focus, adding that he believed in President Ronald Reagan's mantra of "peace through strength."
 Esper said that he would have four priorities as defense secretary: "build a more lethal force by increasing readiness and modernizing for the future to deter war"; "strengthen our alliances and attract new partners"; "reform the Department,"; and "focus on the well-being of our Soldiers, Sailors, Airmen, Marines, and their families."

 With regard to the conduct of foreign policy, Esper said "the greatest power we have is the power of our values" and that people around the world aspire "to come to this country because they know we believe in freedom and democracy and individual rights."

-Esper also stated that a "very important" matter for him was to "continue the long-held tradition that DOD remain apolitical," and that he would resign if pressed by the president to do something illegal, immoral, or unethical.
+Esper also stated that a "very important" matter for him was to "continue the long-held tradition that DoD remain apolitical," and that he would resign if pressed by the president to do something illegal, immoral, or unethical.

 During the Senate confirmation process, Esper was asked to identify the factors he would consider in making recommendations to the President with regard to the use of military force.
 In a written response to the Senate Armed Services Committee, Esper wrote that he would "consider a variety of factors, but principally the threat to the United States, including its imminence; the nature of the U.S. interest at issue and its importance; whether nonmilitary means have been considered and are being integrated into any proposed response; whether we would have a clear and achievable objective for using force; the likely risks, costs, and consequences of the operation; whether the proposed action is appropriate and proportional; the views of the Congress; the willingness of foreign partners to support the action; and the legal basis in domestic and international law."

-Newly-confirmed Secretary of Defense Mark Esper speaks before the assembled VIPs, troops and spectators at the Pentagon for his Full Honors Welcome Ceremony on July 25, 2019.
+Newly confirmed secretary of defense Mark Esper speaks before the assembled VIPs, troops and spectators at the Pentagon for his Full Honors Welcome Ceremony on July 25, 2019.

 In his first formal message to all Department of Defense employees on June 24, 2019, a few weeks prior, Esper said he placed "great importance on a commitment by all, especially Leaders, to those values and behaviors that represent the best of the military profession and mark the character and integrity of the Armed Forces that the American people admire."